-The prejudgment attachment arrest must be followed by legal proceedings on the merits of the claim before the agreed jurisdiction or arbitration, where the arrest to enforce the claim may be based upon an enforceable judgment already rendered on merits, or if it is based upon a maritime lien or a mortgage, the vessel interests will have to challenge the arrest order before a Korean court.
+A prejudgment attachment arrest must be followed by legal proceedings on the merits of the claim before the agreed jurisdiction or arbitration, where the arrest to enforce the claim may be based on an enforceable judgment already rendered on merits, or if it is based on a maritime lien or a mortgage, the vessel interests will have to challenge the arrest order before a Korean court.
 Meanwhile, the vessel interests, usually in the name of the registered owner, may apply to the court for the release of the vessel by providing security of the total amount claimed in cash, unless otherwise agreed with the applicant.
 The security for the release of the vessel will be regarded as a substitute for the vessel or the sale proceeds.

-The jurisdiction of the court reaches beyond the port limit, and thus a vessel at anchor in territorial waters but not within the port limit can be arrested.
+The jurisdiction of the court reaches beyond the port limit and, thus, a vessel at anchor in territorial waters but not within the port limit can be arrested.
 However, it is unprecedented to use a helicopter in a vessel arrest.

 ii Court orders for sale of a vessel

-An arrest based either upon an enforceable judgment or security rights such as a mortgage or a maritime lien shall commence court sale proceedings of the vessel.
+An arrest based either on an enforceable judgment or security rights such as a mortgage or a maritime lien shall commence court sale proceedings of the vessel.
 In the case of a prejudgment attachment arrest, court sale proceedings may be commenced once an enforceable judgment (in the case of an arbitral award, an additional enforcement judgment by a Korean court to enforce the award) is obtained from the court.

 The court will have the vessel valued and its condition appraised.
 Meanwhile, other claimants against the shipowner or those entitled to a maritime lien can file their claims with the court.
 Within one month of the expiry of other claimants' filing period, the court will have a notification of the court sale published in newspapers.
 The court will determine the highest bidder and decide whether to approve the sale.
 The sale proceeds will be distributed to the claimants and the shipowner according to the priority listings determined after the hearing for the distribution of the proceeds.